NanaEngo/UY1_NeoQ_Stuffs/Python_Tricks/UY1_NeoQ_Python_Jupyter_Vscode_Tricks250730.md

 - 📁 Choose installation location (default: `~/miniforge3`)
 - ✅ Initialize conda when prompted (say "yes")

-> 💡 **Why Initialize?** This adds Miniforge to your system PATH so you can use it from any terminal.
+> 💡 **Why initialize?** This adds Miniforge to your system PATH so you can use it from any terminal.

 ### Step 3: Initialize & update
 ```bash